 - RM – Rural Municipality.
 Daly website, Woodworth (Kenton) – RM Wallace-Woodworth from Jan.
 2015.

-- Alice Neal (born 1875 Norwich) also appears in Manitoba, but in the main city Winnipeg.
+- Alice Neal (born 1875 Norwich) also appears in Manitoba, but in the main city Winnipeg, arriving in Canada Feb.
+1894.
 She married Alexander Reid in 1902 and died 1939 (in St Bonniface, part of Winnipeg).
-See Turning and absence into a presence, Alice arrive in Canada.
+See Turning and absence into a presence, Alice arrives in Canada.
 Children, all born Winnipeg: